 Non-persistent messages can occasionally be lost without negative effect.

 Persistent messages cannot be lost in transit without causing problems.

 JMSPriority indicates the importance of the message.
 The priority is on a level from 0 (the least important) to 9 (the most important).
 A level up to 4 is considered "normal", and over 5 is considered "expedited".

 JMSReplyTo indicates a JMS Topic or JMS Queue where replies should be addressed.

 JMSType is the most important header value.
 It is a string that is used to identify what kind of message is being sent.
 Handlers often examine JMSType to see how they should handle an incoming message.

 The Java Naming and Directory Interface (JNDI) is an implementation-independent Java API for directory services that allows Java software clients to discover and look up data and objects by names.
 Additionally, it specifies a Service Provider Interface (SPI) that allows directory service implementations to be plugged into the framework.

 Kerberos uses *tickets* to provide mutual authorization between the client and the server, through the symmetric key cryptography with a trusted third party.
 Kerberos uses UDP port 88 by default.

 KeyStore is used by the KeyManager class in Java.
 KeyManager handles authorization credentials for SSL.
 A keystore is needed to create self-signed certificates, since signing requires a private key.

 KeyStore contains private keys and is required for the SSL connection and client authorization.

 A private key is used by servers to provide a certificate from KeyStore corresponding to public keys of a client.

-Latency is used in Virt Behavior to simulate time delays in the network for responses to requests.
+Latency is used by virtual service behavior settings to simulate time delays in the network for responses to requests.

 A media type is a two-part identifier for file formats.